ericyoc/igave_toolkit_poc/README.md

 3. Trough of Disillusionment: Interest wanes as experiments and implementations fail to deliver.
 4. Slope of Enlightenment: More instances of how the technology can benefit the enterprise start to crystallize and become more widely understood.
 5. Plateau of Productivity: Mainstream adoption starts to take off, and the technology's broad market applicability and relevance are clearly paying off.

-## Loonshot Book

-The X-Force IGAVE Toolkit draws inspiration from the book "Loonshots: How to Nurture the Crazy Ideas That Win Wars, Cure Diseases, and Transform Industries" by Safi Bahcall.
-The book explores the concept of "loonshots," which are wild ideas that have the potential to create massive transformative impacts.
-It emphasizes the importance of nurturing and supporting these ideas to drive innovation and breakthrough achievements.

 ## IGAVE Toolkit